ccwheeler/learning-resources/docs/glossary.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/R-BKadZWYnQ?si=sA4q0GzXxkjSXCYC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+# I

+### Instantiation

+Instantiation is a computer programming term, used by developers, that is usually related to Object-Oriented Programming (OOP).
+At its core, instantiation is the process of creating an Instance of an Object.
+Objects are structures created by Classes, which are essentially blueprints – or templates – that describe a set of features that will belong to Objects created from them.
+These “features” include Properties – also known as variables – and Methods.

 # L

 ### Lazy Loading